xing393939/opc-study/docs/elasticsearch-basics.md

   }
 }

-// select * from user where name="liujing" and age =18
+// select * from user where name="liujing" and age=18
 {
   "query": {
     "bool": {